maubanel/GMS2-Top-Down-Shooter/setting-up/README.md

 ##### `Step 1.`\|`SPCRK`|:small_blue_diamond:

-Go to [New GML Project](https://github.com/maubanel/GMS2-Snippets/blob/main/new-gml/README.md#user-content-new-gml-project) and create a project called `Top Down Shooter`.
+Go to [New GML Project](https://github.com/maubanel/GMS2-Snippets/blob/main/new-gml/README.md#user-content-new-gml-project) and create a project called `Top-Down-Shooter`.
 Click on the <kbd>Settings</kbd> button and change the name of the **Display Name** on macOS and/or Windows to `Top Down Shooter`.
 Check the directory and double check that it created the files where you expected.

 ![start gamemaker studio 2 project called Top Down Shooter](images/TopDownShooter.png)